tropicoo/hikvision-camera-bot/README.md

 Installation
 ------------

-To install HikVision Telegram Camera Bot, simply `clone` repo and install dependencies using `pip3`.
+To install Hikvision Telegram Camera Bot, simply `clone` repo and install dependencies using `pip3`.
 Make sure you have [Python 3.6 or higher](https://www.python.org/downloads/) installed.